The Dogs Thyroid Gland

 Hypothyroidism is the most common disorder in dogs.
 80% comes from Autoimmune Lymphocytic Thyroiditis.
 Autoimmune diseases are when the immune systems attacks itself.
 It mistakes healthy cells for damaged cells and starts to wipe them out.

-It effects mostly large breed dogs and is relatively unheard of in Small/miniature Dog Breeds.
+It affects mostly large breed dogs and is relatively unheard of in Small/miniature Dog Breeds.
 Dogs are usually diagnosed between the ages of 4 – 10 years.

 Clinical findings as quoted in the MSDVet Manual

-A vet should be seen when any behaviour changes are notice with the dog.
+A vet should be seen when any behaviour changes are noticed with the dog.